profvjreddi/homepage/public/content/blog/phd-admissions-reality.md

 **Give them specific examples to write about.** Do memorable work that shows initiative.
 When you solve a problem independently, when you ask thoughtful questions that reveal deep engagement, when you take ownership of challenges beyond your assigned tasks.
 These become the stories faculty tell about you in letters.

 **Choose recommenders strategically.** Research mentors who supervised your work directly will write stronger letters than famous professors who barely know you.
 Specific, detailed letters from people who can tell stories about your research ability matter far more than generic praise from big names.
+Ideally, all three letters should be from research mentors, but two strong research letters plus one solid academic letter from a professor who knows your work well is workable.

 **Bottom line:** Your letters are your most important application component.
 Work closely with research mentors and give them genuine evidence of your research potential to write about.